Supporting rural hospitals

 “The landscape in health care changes daily,” said Murray Fetzer, director of human resources at Penn Highlands Tyrone, a rural Pennsylvania hospital.
 “Reimbursements, billing, new systems, preventive care, recidivism: there are new developments, best practices, and regulations in these and other areas all the time.
 To stay relevant and healthy, rural hospitals need to anticipate and adapt rapidly to these changes, and the Pennsylvania Office of Rural Health helps rural hospitals like ours anticipate and adapt.”

-The Pennsylvania Office of Rural Health (PORH) provides support to the many rural hospitals that serve the Commonwealth’s 3.4 million rural residents.
-The mission of PORH is to ‘ensure that rural residents have access to high-quality, affordable health care.’
+The Pennsylvania Office of Rural Health (PORH), which is housed in the Penn State Department of Health Policy and Administration, provides support to the many rural hospitals that serve the Commonwealth’s 3.4 million rural residents.
+The mission of PORH is to “ensure that rural residents have access to high-quality, affordable health care.”
 Since 1991, PORH staff have provided award-winning guidance and support to Pennsylvania’s critical access hospitals and other rural health care facilities and providers.

 There might not be a hospital in Tyrone today if it were not for the Pennsylvania Office of Rural Health.